|

 "Foolish little creature," hissed the merman.
 "Your

 weaponsss cannot harm me!"
-And with a sweep of its arm, it
+With a sweep of its arm, it knocked

-knocked the knives from Legolas' hands and trapped the elf in
+the knives from Legolas' hands and trapped the elf in a lethal

 But it had underestimated its opponent.
 As it moved its hand